4 Auto Reply Messages for Business & Support

 But what does a professional auto reply message look like?
-No matter the scenario, every auto reply should contain below 4 best practices.
-Here are some examples that you can tailor to your own case.
+No matter the scenario, every auto reply should contain the below four best practices.
+Here are some examples that you can tailor to your own use case.

 But especially in customer support, you find many auto reply emails lacking a specification about the estimated time to response.
 "We'll get back to you as soon as possible" isn't very reassuring.